AdukNyang/alu-job-search-app/README.md

    pip3 install -r requirements.txt
    ```

-3. Create a `.env` file in the root directory and add your API key:
+3. Create a `.env` file and add your API key:
    ```
    RAPIDAPI_KEY=your_api_key_here
    ```

-4. Run the app:
+4. Start the app:
    ```bash
    python3 app.py
    ```

-5. Open your browser and go to `http://127.0.0.1:5000`
+5. Open `http://127.0.0.1:5000` in your browser — that's it.

+## What's In The Code

+- `app.py`: Flask backend.
+Handles the `/search` route, calls the JSearch API, sorts results, and returns JSON.
+- `templates/index.html`: The main page — search form and results grid.
+- `static/style.css`: All the styling (blue theme, responsive card grid).
+- `static/script.js`: Handles the search button, Enter key, fetches results, and renders job cards.
+- `requirements.txt`: Flask, requests, python-dotenv.
+- `.env`: Stores the API key — not in the repo.

 ## Deployment

-The application is deployed on two web servers with a load balancer distributing traffic between them.
+I deployed the app on two web servers and set up a load balancer to split traffic between them.

 ### Servers
 - **web-01**: `3.86.250.240`
 - **web-02**: `54.152.16.128`
 - **lb-01 (Load Balancer)**: `54.152.31.168`

-### Steps Taken on Each Web Server (web-01 and web-02)
+### What I did on each web server

-1. SSH into the server:
+1. SSH in:
    ```bash
    ssh -i ~/.ssh/school ubuntu@<server-ip>
    ```